The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and sustainability.

 Best Counseling & Psychology Degrees for Gen Z

-Other specialized degrees in the psychology and counseling fields have emerged.
+Other specialized degrees in the psychology field have emerged.
 Colleges are beginning to offer degrees in Industrial-Organizational Psychology, Forensic Psychology, Sports Psychology, and certifications in specializations like Adventure Therapy.
 Students with a certificate or specialization beyond the primary degree can increase their earning potential.

 Best Social Science Degrees for Gen Z

 Practical and tech-savvy Gen Zers tend to be attracted to the dependability of a STEM degree.
-However, the social science and humanities degrees can still offer great careers.
-Jobs seeing a much higher than average rate of employment growth include Social Workers (13%), Community Service Managers (17%), and Health Educators (13%).
+However, social science and humanities degrees can still offer great careers.
+Jobs seeing a much higher than average rate of employment growth include Social Workers (9%), Community Service Managers (12%), and Health Educators (12%).

-Gen Z students who want to work in these fields to promote public health and community wellbeing will need excellent social and emotional skills.
-Degrees in the social sciences are also common prerequisites for a Master’s Degree in Human Resources, MBA, or Law school.
+Gen Z students who want to work in these fields to promote public health and community well-being will need excellent social and emotional skills.
+Degrees in the social sciences are also common prerequisites for a Master’s Degree in Human Resources, Public Health, MBA, or Law school.

 - Social Work Bachelor’s Degree